bawn92/bawn92.github.io/_posts/blog/2018-09-17-Tech-stacks-to-date.markdown

 categories: blog
 ---

-To date these are the tech stacks & tools I have used in "production".
+To date these are the tech stacks & tools I have used in production.

 <div class="honeycombpic">